Point Lonsdale Lighthouse

 Point Lonsdale Lighthouse, also known as the Point Lonsdale Signal Station, is close to the township of Point Lonsdale in the Borough of Queenscliffe, Victoria, Australia.
 It stands at the eastern end of the Bellarine Peninsula, on the western side of the entrance to Port Phillip from Bass Strait, on a headland overlooking The Rip, a stretch of water considered one of the more treacherous navigable passages in the world, and the only seaborne approach to Melbourne.
-It is operated by the Victorian Ports Corporation (Melbourne).
+It is operated by the Victorian Ports Corporation.

 Description

 The current lighthouse, completed in 1902, was designed by the Victorian Public Works Department and erected by the contractors Coate Brothers.
 It is of a traditional design consisting of a cylindrical tower and capital, similar to many late-nineteenth-century Victorian lighthouses, such as the earlier Point Hicks Lighthouse.
 It is notable for its early use of reinforced concrete and is surmounted by a Chance Brothers lantern.
 The original oil lighthouse lamp was replaced with an acetylene light and later with an electric light.
 Surrounding its base is the octagonal, two-storey, brick signal station and observation room.
 Halfway up the tower is a cantilevered platform supporting red and green navigation lights.